aspose-pdf-cloud/Aspose.PDF-Products/pdf/aws/_index.md

+﻿---
-﻿title: Run Aspose.PDF REST API in AWS with Pay-as-You-Go Agility | ECS & EKS Ready
+title: Run Aspose.PDF REST API in AWS with Pay-as-You-Go Agility | ECS & EKS Ready
 description: Ditch rigid licenses.
 Deploy the full Aspose.PDF REST API inside your AWS ECS or EKS cluster—scale on demand, control infrastructure, and only pay when you process.
 weight: 120
 url: /aws